datacarpentry/astronomy-python/episodes/03-transform.md

 At this point we have run a successful query and combined the results into a single `DataFrame`.
 This is a good time to save the data.

-To save a Pandas `DataFrame`, one option is to convert it to an Astropy `Table`, like this:
+To save a pandas `DataFrame`, one option is to convert it to an Astropy `Table`, like this:

 ```python